 - Surgery, for example, will still be necessary.
 Of course, the techniques will be better in the future.

-- Immunotherapy will help us to prevent and treat cancer more effectively than chemotherapy.
+- Immunotherapy will help us to prevent and treat cancer more effectively.

 - However, doctors point out that chemotherapy will still be necessary in some cases, as well as radiotherapy.